-During 2020-21, the council has recognised a net loss of £4.395 million in relation to the disposal or derecognition of property, plant and equipment.
+During 2021-22, the council has recognised a net loss of £13.179 million in relation to the disposal or derecognition of property, plant and equipment.
 This has been charged to the other operating expenditure line in the comprehensive income and expenditure statement and then reversed through the movement in reserves statement.
 There is therefore no impact on the amount to be raised through the council tax.
-The carrying value of property, plant and equipment in the balance sheet has been reduced by £4.395 million as a result of disposals or derecognition.
-The principal loss (£2.272 million) relates to a primary school which has recently closed and which will demolished to allow a new school to be built on the site.
+The carrying value of property, plant and equipment in the balance sheet has been reduced by £13.179 million as a result of disposals or derecognition.
+The principal loss (£12.875 million) relates to the transfer of assets to Hampshire and Isle of Wight Fire Service.